-It is important for you to critically evaluate and fact-check any information generated by ChatGPT, and to use it as a tool for idea generation and refinement rather than a replacement for your own critical thinking and research (Maynard, "ChatGPT in the Classroom").
+It is important for you to critically evaluate and fact-check any information provided by a generative AI tool.
+AI should not be relied upon as a replacement for your own critical thinking and research.

 AI is Not Always Trustworthy

-- AI responses can reflect the biases of the humans who wrote the text used in the training dataset.
+- AI responses can reflect the biases of the humans who wrote the text used to train the AI tool.

 - AI tools sometimes "hallucinate" or make things up.

-Example: It is known to create citations for articles that don't actually exist.
+Example: These tools can create citations for articles that don't actually exist.

 Fact-Check AI